What Is Altered ?

 2. How many hours is excessive sleeping?

 Too much is defined as over nine hours.
 The most frequent reason is lack of sleep the day before or cumulatively during the week.
-This is followed by sleep disorders such as sleep apnea, idiopathic hypersomnolence, and depression.
+It is followed by sleep disorders such as sleep apnea, idiopathic hypersomnolence, and depression.

 3. Is being unresponsive the same as being in a coma?